 at nr.
 66, turn right.
 Pass the village pond, originally a harbour, and continue to the main road.

 turn left along the cycle path, beside the main road, which is itself parallel to the Noordhollands Kanaal.
 You now follow this road for 4 km, on segregated cycle path or access road.

 The road has a fully separated bus lane, the main form of transport between Amsterdam and Purmerend.
 A metro line was once planned, but that is no longer under consideration.
 The old tram line on this route closed as uneconomic – and that was in 1949, when cars were a luxury.

-It has no significant heritage buildings, but because the canal and the highway by-passed it, Watergang is perhaps the best-preserved example of a linear polder settlement.
+Watergang has no significant heritage buildings, but because the canal and the highway by-passed it, it is a well-preserved example of a linear polder settlement.

 at the canal, turn left under the road bridge: again follow the cycle sign for Amsterdam.
 After 100 m, you are back alongside the Noordhollands Kanaal.